jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 Before leaving Thieves Key, you need to make final preparations.
 You’ll have the chance to **purchase supplies**, gather **information**, and meet with key NPCs who may offer assistance—or try to sabotage your efforts.

-- **Supplies**: Ensure you have enough food, cold-weather gear, and rations to last several days in freezing conditions.
+Ensure you have enough food, cold-weather gear, and rations to last several days in freezing conditions.
 The journey to Netrus is long and treacherous.

-- **Transport**: Secure or steal a sloop to sail to the Witch’s Nip.
-Don Vras, a seasoned smuggler with a **dark past**, may offer his services as a navigator.
-- **Package**: Don’t forget the **50 lbs package** you’ve been entrusted to deliver.
-If anything happens to it, your mission will fail.
-- **Information**: Speak with **Brimhest**, **Don Vras**, and others in the Thieves Key.
+Speak with **Brimhest**, **Don Vras**, and others in the Thieves Key.
 They may offer **clues** about the dangers ahead, or tips on how to survive the journey.
 Some may even have ulterior motives.

 ### The Journey Begins